 "I say then: Walk in the Spirit, and you shall not fulfill the lust of the flesh.
 For the flesh lusts against the Spirit, and the Spirit against the flesh; and these are contrary to one another, so that you do not do the things that you wish.
 But if you are led by the Spirit, you are not under the law.
 Now the works of the flesh are evident which are: adultery, fornication, uncleanness, lewdness, idolatry, sorcery, hatred, contentions, jealousies, outbursts of wrath, selfish ambitions, dissentions, heresies, envy, murders, drunkenness, revelries, and the like; of which I tell you beforehand, just as I told you in time past, that those who practice such things will not inherit the kingdom of God.

 This passage in Galatians contains much information.
 So much happens as a result of a simple decision.
 That decision, of course, is whether or not to embrace Jesus when He knocks on your life's door and then after He has come in, to then allow God to work in our lives.
 Each person has heard that knock and ignored it or looked through the peek-hole at Him and not opened it.
 Some have had their hand on the doorknob and just have not decided to turn it yet.
-Those folks have not received the power to overcome the works of the flesh.
 Now those who have opened that door and invited Jesus into their heart, the ones that have turned to Jesus and trusted Him have begun a life that they did not expect.
 It has been full of new and interesting abilities they never had before.
-Now they see themselves loving in ways that they would never would have been able to achieve before salvation.
+Now they see themselves loving others in ways that they would never have been able to achieve before salvation.
 They quickly learn that the power to love in this way is not originating from themselves.
 This ability comes from yielding themselves to God and then these things are possible as He loves through them.
-As each installment has been presented, we have examined each of those new-found supernatural powers that are the facets of a God-given love.
+As each installment has been presented, we have examined one of those new-found supernatural powers that are the facets of a God-given love.
 This last installment is on the facet of temperance.

 This term, temperance, as it is popularly defined, is a negative term.
-Temperance, to the world means simply, not to do something, to restrain oneself.
+Temperance, (to the world) means simply, to not do something, to restrain oneself.
 In other words, don't be like the kitty in the picture above.
 Don't "lose it."
-The world preaches, if it feels good do it, but do it in moderation.
-It's obvious from the attitude that the majority of people can relate to (some even condoning) an individual who can't or won't restrain themselves.
-Popular psychology has devised ways to look at behaviors in the most flattering light.
+The world preaches, if it feels good, do it, but do it in moderation.
+It's obvious from the attitude that the majority of people can relate to (some even condoning) an individual who can't or won't restrain themselves from things that can be damaging.
+Popular psychology has devised ways to look at harmful behaviors in the most flattering light.
 They've invented conditions and illnesses that explain away compulsions of the flesh.
-Therefore, hooked to the admonition is - "but if you can't restrain yourself, just don't hurt anyone else."
+Therefore, hooked to the admonition to do all in moderation is this addendum - "but if you can't restrain yourself from something self-destructive, just don't hurt anyone else."
 People will sit around and list what vices they don't have, so as to make it seem that the vices they do have, aren't that bad.

 "So I do drugs, I don't kill people."